New laws that involve the First Amendment are soon taking effect in Florida

 This reporting content is supported by a partnership with Freedom Forum and Journalism Funding Partners.
 USA Today Network-Florida First Amendment reporter Douglas Soule can be reached at DSoule@gannett.com.

-This article originally appeared on Tallahassee Democrat: Florida First Amendment-related laws taking effect July 1
+This article originally appeared on Palm Beach Post: New Florida laws taking effect July 1